28 Authorized Recitations

 7. Al-Kisa’i (Kufa d.
 189/804)

-After Ibn Mujahid’s time, scholars recognized the existence of other legitimate recitations that were not included in the original seven.
+After Ibn Mujahid’s time, scholars pushed for other recitations not included in the original seven.
 The scholars Abu ‘Amr ad-Dani (d.
 1053 CE) and Abu Shamah (d.
 1267 CE) documented additional recitations to encompass these.
 The recitations of three additional reciters were eventually recognized, bringing the total to ten.
 These additional reciters were:

 1. Abu Ja‘far al-Madani (Medina d.
 130/747)